yniverz/WayPointDB-AirTag-Integration/README.md

 # Installation

 - Download the latest release [here](https://github.com/yniverz/WayPointDB-AirTag-Integration/releases/tag/1.0.0)
+- Before being able to use this, upon opening macos might flag this as insecure.
+You need to go to your System Settings, `Privacy & Security`and find and click the `Open Anyway`option.
 - Activate `Full Disk Access` for the app (you will need to run it first, so it shows up in the settings)
 - Run the Application (Updates will be sent while app is running)
 - Enjoy